lruepke/HTF_lecture/source/lectures/L_PROJECTS/Project1.rst

    Mesh created with gmsh.

-Have a look at :code:`gmsh/make_mesh.geo` and the `gmsh documentation  <https://gmsh.info>`_ .
+Have a look at :code:`gmsh/make_mesh.geo` and the Gmsh_ .
 Check that you (more or less) understand what's happening and try to change things like fault width and and angle.

 Post-processing
 ^^^^^^^^^^^^^^^